starryskiessouth/starryskiessouth.github.io/content/about/mission.md

   main:
     parent: About Us
 ---
+The above photo was taken by Georgia member, Meaghan Gerard Walsh.

 ### Mission

 Our mission is to promote appreciation and conservation of starry skies across the southeastern United States.